 Local retailers have argued that they face with an unfair competitive advantage as offshore retailers are not required to charge GST on the goods they sell.
 By applying the same tax regime on imported low-value goods by consumers with goods that are sourced domestically, the Bill is intended to even the playing field between local bricks and mortar retailers and offshore retailers.

 How international companies and suppliers will implement the tax is still to be determined.
 The Bill has called for overseas companies to take ‘reasonable steps’ to ascertain whether buyers are from Australia, such as a .com.au email address or from an Australian issued credit card.
 However, both of these can easily be circumvented with gift cards and generic email addresses.
 Tax experts have admitted that drafting the legislation will be easy and “the challenge will be collecting the cash.”

 If you are selling intangible or virtual goods or provide consultancy and professional services for customers in Australia, the upcoming tax changes may affect you.
-Get in touch with our commercial lawyers to determine whether these GST reforms will affect your business, contact LegalVision’s taxation lawyers on 1300 544 755 or fill out the form on this page.
+To determine whether these GST reforms will affect your business, contact LegalVision’s taxation lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?